 If you use soy sauce or tamari in place of the coconut aminos, you don’t need the extra salt.

 5.)
-Push the cauliflower rice to one side of the pan and add the whisked eggs.
+Push the cauliflower rice to one side of the pan and add the eggs, which you have previously whisked.
 Season the eggs with a pinch of salt and pepper and scramble for approximately 1 minute, or until cooked to your liking.
 Then mix with the rest of the ingredients.

 Stir through toasted sesame oil and remove from the heat.
-Top with the green part of the onions, check the seasoning and adjust to taste.
+Top with the green onions, check the seasoning and adjust to taste.

 Recipe Tips and Variations

-The toasted sesame oil provides a wonderful rich flavour to the dish.
+The toasted sesame oil provides a wonderful rich flavour to this great recipe.
 I heartily recommend you don’t leave it out.
 However, if the need for Keto fried rice strikes and sesame oil is nowhere to be found, you could sub in a good shake of toasted sesame seeds.

 I am a big fan of coconut aminos and add it to dishes from marinades to salad dressings.
 It’s a great gluten free replacement to soy sauce and has a wonderful umami flavour.
 If you wish though, soy sauce or tamari (which is also gluten free) will work as well.
 You may need a bit less of either as they’re saltier than coconut aminos.